This article has been checked for horticultural accuracy by Oliver Parsons.

 Which plants do not like used coffee grounds?

-Coffee grounds are likely to contain some caffeine unless it is decaffeinated coffee.
+Coffee grounds are likely to contain caffeine.
 Whilst most of the caffeine in coffee is transferred to the drink in the brewing process, some may remain.
 Caffeine restricts the growth of certain plants, notably tomatoes, and may inhibit germination of seedlings.

 What will coffee grounds repel?